Oklahoma Daycare Regulations Made Simple

 Two things already handled.
 You got this!

-Let’s talk about the trainings that are required:
+Let’s talk about the training that are required for Oklahoma daycare:

 Prevention and Control of Infectious Diseases

 Car Seat Safety